Lebohangnyanyatsi/digital-portfolio/README.md

 I needed to build a clean, well-structured CV that highlighted my education, skills, and projects.

 Action:
-I used Canva and followed tips from the career centre.
+I used Microsoft and followed tips from the career centre.
 I tailored the content to the ICT industry.

 Result:
 I now have a downloadable CV that’s industry-ready and has received positive feedback from peers and mentors.